lvliang-intel/langchain/examples/serving/tgi/README.md

 ## Install Other Dependencies

-To install the additional dependencies required for the project, use the following command:
+To install the additional dependencies required for this example, use the following command:
 ```bash
 pip install -r requirements.txt
 ```

 ## Access Service

-To interact with the TGI endpoint and perform Large Language Model (LLM) inference, use the following commands:
+To interact with the TGI endpoint and perform the inference, use the following commands:

 ```bash
 cd ../examples/serving/tgi/